SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

 * *“ How many times is each method in my code called?”*
 * *“ How long do each of these methods take?”*

-The first question is important to priorities optimization.
-If two methods `A` and `B` have approximately the same runtime, but `A` is called 1000 more times than `B` we should probably spend time optimizing `A` over `B` if we want to speedup our code.
+The first question can help us priorities what to optimize.
+If two methods `A` and `B` have approximately the same runtime, but `A` is called 1000 more times than `B` we should probably spend time optimizing `A` over `B` if we want to speed up our code.
 The second question is gives itself, directly telling us which methods are the expensive to call.

 Using profilers can help you find bottlenecks in your code.
 In this exercise we will look at two different profilers, with the first one being the [cProfile](https://docs.python.org/3/library/profile.html). `cProfile` is